Grandma’s Pecan Pie

-Grandma’s old-fashioned pecan pie is a family tradition!
+Grandma’s old-fashioned Pecan Pie is a family tradition!
 I can’t remember a Thanksgiving that it wasn’t on the dessert table.
-And for good reason, this pecan pie recipe is by far the best homemade pecan pie I’ve ever tasted!
+And for good reason, this is by far the best pecan pie recipe I’ve ever tasted!
 It’s super easy too!
 A rich, gooey, pecan filling is poured into a flaky crust, topped with more pecans and baked until golden brown.
 Top with whipped cream for the ultimate holiday treat!

 Delicious and so easy!!!
 My family loved it!